 Because I learned Spanish in Cuba and from Cubans, my dictionary filled up the most frequently used words and those that I needed most.
 The word orgulloso, meaning proud, appeared very quickly on this list.
 These are Cubans, and they often say so too.
 Habana Blues is for me a portrayal of this Cuban pride that we can learn from Latinos.

-For this colorful Havana, smile and again this lightness at every step in life … I love this film and I highly recommend it!
+For this colourful Havana, smile and again this lightness at every step in life … I love this film and I highly recommend it!

 4. Fresa y Chocolate

 Awarded with prizes, nominated for an Oscar.
-Intelligents, funny, touching.
+Intelligent, funny, touching.
 From the mouth of the main character – here in the fantastic role of Jorge Perugorría – time and again we hear words that will entertain us, grieve or give us food for thought.
 “We have so many things to think about – television, radio, newspapers …”.
-Happily that Cuba still thinking indpendently.
+Happily that Cuba still thinking independently.

 5. Viva.
 Uwolnij swój głos